Above: An abandoned Victorian at 210 Talbot Avenue in Braddock.

 There are so many abandoned properties in Pittsburgh, and many are demolished every year.
 A lot of these buildings are significant pieces of architecture.
 If you've found an abandoned building that you would like to save from the wrecking ball, there are a few things you can do:

 Step 1: Try to contact the owner.
 You can usually find the current owner's name and address on the Allegheny County Assessment website.
 Express your interest in the property to the owner and see if you get a response.
 This often will not work, however, because the delinquent owner cannot be located, or the owner of the property has passed away.
+There also may be astronomical liens attached to the property that would discourage you from purchasing it.
+Remember to always hire a lawyer to do a title search on a property before you buy it.

 If you have experience acquiring an abandoned property, please leave a comment, share tips, and explain how you were able to do it.
 I would like to make this page a resource for buying abandoned properties.
 This is a learning experience for me, and probably most everyone who is reading this.
 If I got any facts or information wrong about purchasing abandoned properties, please correct me so I can get the information correct on this site.
 It is important to get the message out that these buildings can be saved, and that there are methods for doing so.
 Let's get all of the facts straight here so we can start saving our heritage.